traumst/neon-chat/README.md

 This app is being build as an excercise for me to
 - learn go practically
 - try sqlite db via sqlx, write custom migration module
-- further explore htmx, locality of behaviour for the win
 - explore server sent events for live messaging
-- familiarize with tailwind
+- further explore htmx, locality of behaviour, etc
+- <s>familiarize with </s>tailwind - surprisingly good, pointless for animations
 - <s>prove react is overrated</s>
 - <s>finish a project for a change</s>
 - maintain project over time, extend functionality, fix bugs